butterluo/ImproveReasoning/docs/r1_aha.md

-# Reproduce R1 Aha Moment
+# Reproduce Deepseek R1-zero Aha Moment

 ## The Code
 We used the method of `accelerate` + `deepspeed` + `transformers` + `trl.GRPOTrainer`.
 Do not use `unsloth` acceleration because it does not yet support distributed training.